Did Hasso Plattner and His PhD Students Invent HANA?

 “This was the breakthrough I was looking for.
 No one had ever built a financial system without materialized aggregates, whether updated in real time or through batch updates.”

-Is “breakthrough” the accurate description of was had occurred?
-Aggregates are precomputed tables, which allow fast retrieval of information.
-They take up space, but they are quite useful.
-Without them, the database must calculate everything that it uses on the fly every time the request is made.
+Is “breakthrough” the accurate description of what had occurred?
+Aggregates are precomputed tables that allow fast retrieval of information.
+They take up space, but they are quite helpful.
+Without them, the database must calculate everything it uses on the fly whenever the request is made.

 Also, what is the benefit of dispensing with aggregates?
-The database will be smaller, but unless you price the database per its size, this is hardly an issue.
-And as it happens, HANA did end up becoming priced per GB/TB.
-There is an important reason why no one had built a financial system without aggregates.
+The database will be smaller, but this is hardly an issue unless you price it per its size.
+And as it happens, HANA did become priced per GB/TB.
+There is an important reason why no one has built a financial system without aggregates.
 There is close to no benefit to doing so.
-Every year storage becomes less expensive.
+Every year, storage becomes less expensive.

 Is This the Proper Research Question?